There are some things a mother really doesn't need to stress about

 Unfortunately, many of us care too much about things that simply don’t matter, and ignore things we actually should focus on.

-To add to this, we tend to overthink things so much that it becomes an obsession; we worry about what others think of us, how our hair looks, or whether we’ve done right by our kids.
+Women, in general, tend to overthink things so much that it can become an obsession; we worry about what others think of us, how our hair looks, or whether we’ve done right by our kids.
 Then, all of sudden, life has become a constant wave of stress, instead of being full of fun and happiness.

 Stressing Unnecessarily Can Hurt Us